royoelen/DataQC/README.md

     |--pipeline_info
         |--DataQc_report.html
         |--...
-    |--Report_DataQc.html
+    |--Report_DataQc_[cohort name].html
     |--CovariatesPCs.txt
 ```

 #### Steps to take

-1. Investigate the file `Report_DataQc.html`, fix any issues with the genotype/gene expression data according to the plots and instructions.
+1. Investigate the file `Report_DataQc*.html`, fix any issues with the genotype/gene expression data according to the plots and instructions.
+You can adjust three arguments of the pipeline to adjust certain outlier detection thresholds according to your data.

 2. If data had any quality issues, re-run the pipeline when issues are removed, check the `Report_DataQc.html` again.